Supreme Court to take up Louisiana law limiting access of abortion doctors

 WASHINGTON — The Supreme Court said Friday that it will decide the fate of a Louisiana law that women's groups said would leave only a single doctor to perform abortions in the entire state.

 The measure would require any doctor offering abortion services to have admitting privileges at a hospital within 30 miles.
-It was opposed by two Louisiana doctors and a medical clinic.
+It was opposed by two Louisiana doctors and a clinic, Hope Medical Group for Women in Shreveport.

+Kathaleen Pittman, the clinic administrator, said in a statement after the court agreed to hear the case that the state “has tried everything under the sun to decimate access to abortion care.”

+“The situation here is already dire, and this law would be the last straw for most of the remaining clinics," she said.
+"We’re hopeful that the court will recognize how devastating this law would be for women in our state.”

-It's the first major abortion case the high court will face since Trump-appointed Justice Brett Kavanaugh succeeded Anthony Kennedy, who voted to uphold Roe v.
+It's the first major abortion case the high court will face since Trump-appointed Justice Brett Kavanaugh was confirmed a year ago this week to succeed Anthony Kennedy, who voted to uphold Roe v.
 Wade.
-The court will hear arguments in the case early next with year, likely making a decision by late June.
+The court will hear arguments in the case early next year, likely making a decision by late June.

-Louisiana's legislature enacted the law in 2016, before the makeup of the Supreme Court changed.
+The Louisiana Legislature enacted the law in 2014, before the makeup of the Supreme Court changed.
 Unlike an even more restrictive law the state passed earlier this year, this one was not intended to provoke the court into overturning the Roe decision.
-But it would make abortion harder to get.
+But it would make abortions harder to get.

 By a 5-4 vote in February, the Supreme Court blocked enforcement of the measure, agreeing with the challengers that it should remain on hold while the justices decided whether to hear and decide the case.
 Chief Justice John Roberts joined the court's four liberals in approving the stay request.